4n6nk8s/quals-2023-write-ups/Raf-Hide/readme.md

-# Write up for Cima-steg
+# Write up for Raf-Hide

 ### Description:
 > My friend write a tool that can hide data inside an image.
 He give me this tool with an anime video without any source code and challenge me to get the secret! .
 Can you help me extract the flag?
 Flag format: Securinets{Secrect}

-Let's take a look at the script:
+> In this Challenge you will get a go binary and a video!
+I will not explain how to reverse the binary.
+The main Idea is to understand what the binary do and extract the data from the video

+This is a python version of what the binary can do :

 ```python
 from PIL import Image